cslarsen/mickey-scheme-historic/README.md

     mickey> ((lambda (x) (* x x)) 12)
     144

-We can bind this lambda to a definition as well.
+We can bind this lambda to a variable as well.
+Let's bind it to the variable `square`.

     mickey> (define square (lambda (x) (* x x))) mickey> (square 12)